senushidinara/Omega-ai/README.md

 ---

 <details>
-<summary><h2>🌟 Future Expansion & Roadmap</h2></summary>
+<summary><h2>🌟 Future Expansion & Roadmap 🚀</h2></summary>

--   **Robotics Integration 🤝**: The next logical step is to bridge the gap between simulation and reality.
+-   **🤝 Robotics Integration**: The next logical step is to bridge the gap between simulation and reality.
 We plan to integrate OMEGA with open-source robotic labs (e.g., via APIs for automated experimentation platforms) to allow for real-world testing of synthesized materials and engineering designs.

--   **OMEGA Net 🌌**: To truly decentralize problem-solving, we envision OMEGA Net — a distributed cognitive network where institutions and individuals can contribute specialized AI agents or compute resources (via Vultr's global infrastructure) to the OMEGA collective, earning rewards for their contributions.
+-   **🌌 OMEGA Net**: To truly decentralize problem-solving, we envision OMEGA Net — a distributed cognitive network where institutions and individuals can contribute specialized AI agents or compute resources (via Vultr's global infrastructure) to the OMEGA collective, earning rewards for their contributions.

--   **Autonomous Neural Ethics Filters 🧩**: Moving beyond human-in-the-loop ethical guidance, we will develop a dedicated "Neural Ethics" agent trained on a vast corpus of philosophical, legal, and ethical frameworks.
+-   **🧩 Autonomous Neural Ethics Filters**: Moving beyond human-in-the-loop ethical guidance, we will develop a dedicated "Neural Ethics" agent trained on a vast corpus of philosophical, legal, and ethical frameworks.
 This agent will act as an autonomous filter, capable of halting or redirecting solution pathways that pose significant moral hazards.

--   **Evolving Meta-AI 🧠**: The ultimate goal is a system that improves itself.
+-   **🧠 Evolving Meta-AI**: The ultimate goal is a system that improves itself.
 We will develop a memory-based core AI that observes the performance of the entire OMEGA system over thousands of problem-solving cycles.
 It will learn which agent compositions, debate strategies, and simulation parameters are most effective, and autonomously evolve OMEGA's core intelligence over time.

 </details>

 ---

-### 💫 Tagline
+### ✨ Tagline

 > “OMEGA — When AI stops answering questions… and starts discovering.”

 ---

-### 🧾 License
+### 📜 License

 Open-source for research and humanitarian use.
 © 2025 OMEGA Project by Senushi.